A delicious (and quick!) way to make your garlic scapes

 Here’s how I prepared it:

 I chopped the asparagus and scapes into 2 inch pieces.
 Grated the ginger.
-(Side note: I keep a few fingers of ginger in my freezer and it has changed my life.
-Or at least, made cooking many Asian dishes at the last minute possible because I can keep fresh ginger on hand.)
+(Side note: I keep a few fingers of ginger in my freezer and it has changed my life.)

 Chopped veggies